TABLE OF CONTENTS

 Under Bulgarian law an application for a writ of execution may be filed by a party other than a lawyer, including the party seeking enforcement or their representative (who may be a lawyer).
 There are no special filing requirements to be satisfied in order to obtain a writ of execution.

 Enforcement costs are set out in the Tariff of Fees and Costs envisaged in the Private Enforcement Act (State Gazette (SG) No 35/2006).
+The costs of issuing a writ of execution are borne by the person in whose favour the writ of execution is issued.

 3.2 The main conditions

 To set enforcement proceedings in motion, the interested party must apply in writing to a state or private bailiff, annexing a writ of execution or another enforceable instrument.
-The application must specify the preferred method of enforcement, which may be altered during the course of proceedings (Article 426 of the GPK).
+The application must specify the preferred method of enforcement, which may be altered during the course of proceedings (Article 426 of the CPC).

 The bailiff must summon the debtor in writing to satisfy the claim voluntarily, which the debtor must do within two weeks of receiving the summons.
 The summons warns the debtor that failure to satisfy the claim will result in enforcement action.
 The summons must specify the attachments and seizures imposed and enclose a copy of the enforceable instrument.
 When summoning the debtor to satisfy the claim voluntarily, the bailiff must also specify the date on which a property inventory will be compiled and, when enforcement concerns immovable property, send a seizure notice to the property registry.